 |Laid down||20 Aug 1940||Flender Werke AG, Lübeck (werk 293)|

 |Commissioned||19 Nov 1941||Kptlt.
 Dietrich Lohmann|

 |Successes||4 ships sunk, total tonnage 13,815 GRT|

-Sunk 12 May 1943 in the Northern Atlantic, in position 46.30N, 25.40W by a Swordfish aircraft (Sqdn.
-811) from the British carrier HMS Biter, the British destroyer HMS Broadway and the British frigate HMS Lagan.
+Sunk on 12 May 1943 in the North Atlantic north of the Azores, in position 46.30N, 25.40W, by depth charges from a Swordfish aircraft (811 Sqn FAA/B) of the British escort carrier HMS Biter, the British destroyer HMS Broadway and the British frigate HMS Lagan.
 48 dead (all hands lost).